 Ironically, these two countries are building most of the new coal-fired power plants, though their food security is gravely threatened by the carbon emitted from burning coal.
 It is now in their interest to try and save their mountain glaciers by shifting energy investment from coal-fired power plants into energy efficiency and into wind farms, solar power plants and geothermal power plants.
 China, for example, could double its current electrical generating capacity from wind alone. -Lester Brown

 Coal or renewable energy: a fateful choice for Asia

 Only one of China's two “energy futures” is survivable.
 Its government’s economic policies have created the world's worst air pollution problems, and propelled the country to overtake the U.S as the world’s largest source of CO2 emissions.

 Chinese society strongly emphasizes reputation and social standing—these are felt to be enhanced by consumption and electricity usage.
 The government practices “making face”' with the world by solving showcase pollution problems while constructing hundreds more pulverized-coal fired power plants.
-Chinese coal mining, burning and imports have now reached their highest-ever levels.
-Employment trumps environmental protection at every turn.
+Chinese coal mining, burning and imports have probably already peaked (2017) but thus far, employment has trumped environmental protection at almost every turn.